apereo/apereo.github.io/_posts/cas/2016-10-07-webflow-extcfg.md

 ## Accidents Happen

-What if you had two `WebflowConfigurer`s who all decide to inject actions and state into the same Spring Webflow areas?
+What if you have two `WebflowConfigurer`s who all decide to inject actions and state into the same Spring Webflow areas?
 What if multiple `WebflowConfigurer`s are competing to set themselves up as starting points of the CAS webflow?
 Who wins, who mourns?

 Indeed, these are questions you ought to be thinking about as a *developer*.
 With power comes responsibility.